Detoxing Sesame Brussel Sprouts and Tofu Bowl- with mushrooms, scallions and toasted sesame seeds. Vegan and Gluten-free.

 During the weeks leading up to Christmas I tried this new diet.
 I called it the cookie diet.
-Basically, if it looked remotely close to a cookie, I ate it.
-And for the record, Almond Roca & Toblerone both look like cookies to me. 😉 Anyhow, after a couple of weeks of cookies, you can imagine how I felt. 🙁
+Basically, if it looked like a cookie, I ate it. 😉 Anyhow, after a couple of weeks of cookies, you can imagine how I felt. 🙁

 For more motivation re-read my DETOX Page and if you are already a subscriber, know you will automatically be getting access to my detox recipes one more time in the next email, to help you with this.
 If you are not a subscriber yet, now is the time to sign up.
 Good things are coming.

 To kick off January, here’s what I call at home our “10 minute dinner” – Sesame Brussels Sprouts and Tofu Bowl.
 Vegan, gluten-free, grain free, it’s tasty, filling and best of all, Brian looooooooves it too.
 To save time, I’ve use pre-shredded Brussels sprouts (from Trader Joe’s) but cabbage slaw or broccoli slaw work just as well.
 I’ve added mushrooms for depth, but feel free to leave these out or sub other veggies.
 This time I used pressed tofu, but regular tofu is just fine too and you can always sub shrimp, fish or chicken for the tofu (preparing it the exact same way).
 Make this in a wok or large skillet and once you have the ingredients ready, it comes together very quickly.
 A simple, humble, affordable meal.
 My favorite.